About Right to Read

 - District organized two-day workshops

-Experienced professionals are available through the Right to Read program to facilitate workshops or speak at conferences.
-They are also available to provide information about emerging literacy related to the efficacy of screening and successful responses to intervention programs for students with learning difficulties.
+Experienced professionals are available through the Right to Read program to provide information related to the efficacy of screening and successful responses to intervention programs for students with learning difficulties.
+A specialized workshop can be designed to meet the needs of your cohort, whether that is through a private gathering, a conference or a webinar.